Senior Coordinator, Community Fundraising & Events (Atlantic)

 Join our dedicated, talented Diabetes Canada team and together, #LetsEndDiabetes!

-The role of the Senior Coordinator is to build relationships with community stakeholders, partners and volunteers to develop, coordinate and execute both regional events, signature events, campaigns and third parties.
-This role is responsible for meeting and exceeding the revenue targets for Atlantic Canada to raise much needed funds for Diabetes Canada’s mission to lead the fight against diabetes by helping those affected by diabetes to live healthy lives, preventing the onset and consequences of diabetes and discovering a cure.
+The role of the Senior Coordinator is to build relationships with community stakeholders, partners and volunteers to develop and coordinate regional events, signature events, campaigns and third parties.
+This role is responsible for meeting goals for Atlantic Canada to raise funds for Diabetes Canada’s (DC) mission to lead the fight against diabetes by supporting those affected by diabetes.

 Key Responsibilities of the role include:

-Achieve or exceed annual revenue targets by identifying, cultivating, and soliciting current donors/ fundraisers (3rd party fundraisers, Lace Up Participants, and, local events and event sponsors).
+Achieve annual revenue targets by identifying, cultivating, and soliciting current donors/ fundraisers (3rd party fundraisers, Lace Up Participants, and, local events and event sponsors).

-Manage and cultivate a diverse portfolio of prospects and develop compelling proposals that will build partnerships and ensure an active prospect pipeline within the Community Fundraising and Events portfolio.
+Manage and cultivate a diverse portfolio of prospects and develop proposals that will build partnerships and ensure an active prospect pipeline within the Community Fundraising and Events (CF&E) portfolio.

 Identify and articulate value proposition for prospects that creates a win-win solution designed to address the partner's interests.

-Work with Community Fundraising and Events Team to develop accurate revenue forecasting and work closely with cross-team colleagues to identify funding and recognition opportunities.
+Work with CF&E Team to develop accurate revenue forecasting and work closely with cross-team colleagues to identify funding and recognition opportunities.

 Prioritize volunteer development and creating best practices to engage all levels of volunteers: Committees, leadership, internships, event, admin, etc.

-Manage relationships utilizing Diabetes Canada’s management database (D-HUB); records and reports associated with all assigned accounts.
+Manage relationships utilizing DC’s management database (D-HUB); maintain records and reports associated with all assigned accounts.

-Work closely with Diabetes Canada’s Corporate Partnerships, High End, Marketing and Communications, Finance to ensure effective coordination of prospects and related activities, including active participation in Diabetes Canada’s prospect relationship management system.
+Work closely with DC’s Corporate Partnerships, High End, Marketing and Communications, Finance for effective coordination of prospects and related activities, including active participation in DC’s prospect relationship management system.

 Our Ideal Candidate: